 Sound good?
 Here’s the link to purchase it: My Spanish Lesson Plans.

-If $250 is just too much right now, consider treating yourself to 1 or 2 of these Spanish lesson plans.
+If the price is just too much right now, consider treating yourself to 1 or 2 of these Spanish lesson plans.
 Always helps to add a few new tools to your teacher tool belt.

 If you’re totally strapped for cash, but want some new Spanish lesson plans, sign up below for my Free Resource Library.
 I’ll be adding new items all year long.
 Not sure what this is?
 Read more about it in this blog post.